CSB5/OPERA-MS/README.md

 - **--out-dir** : directory where OPERA-MS results will be outputted

 ### Optional arguments

+ - **--genome-db** : path to a custom OPERA-MS genome database use during reference level clustering (defaut OPERA-MS-DB)

 - **--no-ref-clustering**  : disable reference based clustering